 About Play On Philly

-The Choir Teaching Artist (TA) leads choral classes, working on repertoire, strengthening aural skills and encouraging musicianship that ultimately supports students’ progress on their instruments and orchestral growth.
-The POP TA staff works collaboratively to create a safe, welcoming, and rigorous environment in their classrooms and at their Music Center, at-large.
+Teaching Artists (TA) work collaboratively and independently to ensure students are making steady progress on their instruments, music literacy skills, and repertoire and can manage their class to create a safe, welcoming, and rigorous environment in their classrooms and at Summer Program, at-large.
 All POP TAs are responsible for encouraging students to adhere to the POP rules and guidelines for student citizenship.